Talisman

 A. That comes

-for my protoype of the game.
-Better artists than I took it up
+protoype of the game.
+Better artists than I took it up an elaborated it.

 Q. You

-have been working on a new game which I think is even better than
+been working on a new game which I think is even better than Talisman.

 |